Chmylov/google-maps-html-overlay/README.md

 # Google maps custom HTML overlay

-This plugin makes possible to add simply html overlay to the google maps.
-Scroll down for examples.
+This plugin makes it possible to simply add html overlay to google maps.

 Latest version: `1.0.0`